MA Media Producing Degree Progression

 PROD-GT 2103 | May 19 - August 13, 2025 | 2 credits | 14 weeks

 Students can utilize resources such as Tisch Office of Career Development, Wasserman, and Interstride to search for and apply for internships.
-Students who secure their own internships can enroll for academic credit to fulfill one of their two elective requirements for the degree.
+Students secure their own internships and can enroll for academic credit to fulfill one of their two elective requirements for the degree.
+For summer internships, students should start their search early, between January and March.

 Students registered for this course are enrolled in an internship for academic credit.
 In these professional internships, the student's employer or supervisor evaluates the work of the student and this evaluation will be considered for the final grade, which is Pass/Fail.